pmq20/ruby-packer/README.md

 > **NEWS (Aug 1st, 2020)**: Due to work, the original author [Minqi Pan](https://github.com/pmq20) is currently only available to maintain the project during his weekend.
 Also, we are attending to reported issues one by one, ordered by creation time descendingly.

-> **NEWS (Jul 4th, 2020)**: We have decided to use GitHub Actions and GitHub Releases as the auto-packing and auto-updating web services.
-The Latest Build links below are automatically kept up to date with the latest code in `master`, as long as all the CI tests are passed.

 ## Features

 - Works on ![win](resource/win_sm.png) Windows, ![macOS](resource/apple_sm.png) macOS and ![linux](resource/linux_sm.png) Linux